Neurotech-Hub/SOLAR_ControllerV3/SOLAR_ControllerV3/README.md

 ## Overview

 This firmware is designed for the Adafruit ItsyBitsy M4, creating a high-speed, synchronized LED and servo controller system.
-It is ideal for applications requiring precise, coordinated control across multiple independent modules, such as in neuroscience or machine vision lighting.
+It is ideal for applications requiring precise, coordinated control across multiple independent modules.

 The architecture moves away from traditional daisy-chained serial commands for timing control and instead implements a hardware-based **trigger chain**.
 A single master device sends programming commands down a serial line, but a dedicated trigger line is used to initiate actions.
 This allows for highly synchronized, low-latency execution of complex, multi-group lighting sequences.

 **NEW in v3.3:** The system now features **automatic DAC calibration** (Frame_0), eliminating the need to manually determine optimal DAC values for each device.
-Simply specify your target current, and the system automatically finds the right DAC value during a 1-second calibration phase before executing programmed frames.
+Simply specify your target current, and the system automatically finds the right DAC value during calibration phase before executing programmed frames.

 ## Key Features